Save the Date Rules and Etiquette:

 4. Tiny Box of Tiny Figurines

-You could assemble your own and buy something similar off Etsy.
+You could assemble your own or buy something similar off Etsy.

 6. Confetti Explosion